Go to Type of Symbol

 myGeneric, you will be able to choose the navigation destination between

-You can invoke this command from the code viewer, from the File Structure window and other tool windows.
+You can invoke this command from the Assembly Explorer, File Structure, and other tool windows.

-- If there are several declarations (e.g. in case of a partial lass), they will be listed in the drop-down list.
-Do one of the following:
+If the command returns a single result, dotPeek navigates directly there.
+In case of several declarations (for example, in a partial class), they will be listed in a drop-down where you can do one of the following: